alutov/ESP32-R4sGate-for-Redmond/README.md

 Picture 7.
 Settings page.

 ## 4. BLE Monitor
 &emsp;The monitor allows you to track tags (beacons) with static MAC addresses.
-The presence/absence of a tag and rssi is displayed.<br>
+The presence/absence of a tag and rssi are displayed.<br>
 **Additionally supported:**
 * BLE beacons of the Home Assistant application on smartphones (binding by uuid, timeout for me is 60 seconds)
 * Xiaomi LYWSD03MMC thermometers with original firmware, firmware from [atc1441 in custom mode](https://github.com/atc1441/ATC_MiThermometer) and firmware [from pvvx in custom and Mija mode](https://github.com/pvvx/ATC_MiThermometer).
 Keys for LYWSD03MMC original version can be obtained from the [Xiaomi cloud](https://github.com/PiotrMachowski/Xiaomi-cloud-tokens-extractor?tab=readme-ov-file).
 (400 seconds)